Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 As a new empty nester at the time and having left my job that year, I had a lot to think about.

-The overarching thing I learned is that we each have our own journey.
-But unless we take that journey our lives will remain unfulfilled.
+The overarching lesson I learned is that we each have our own unique journey.
+But unless we embark on that journey, our lives will remain unfulfilled.

 And you will always wonder what could have been.

-So so traveling seems familiar to me.
+So traveling seems familiar to me.

 “The only impossible journey is the one you never begin.”